 What is about to happen to variable rate mortgages?

 Most variable rate mortgages have static monthly payments, which protect the borrower’s cash flow from changes to the Prime Rate.
 Four of the big six banks do this, and so do several credit unions.
-But further anticipated Bank of Canada rate increases this Fall will lead these lenders to increase many of these scheduled payments.
+But a barrage of eight consecutive Bank of Canada rate increases since March 2 2022 has lead these lenders to increase many of these scheduled payments.
 This happens when a mortgage’s Trigger Rate and Trigger Point come into play.

 This article discusses the impact of all the recent Prime Rate increases on this type of Variable Rate Mortgage.